I am a third-year doctoral candidate in the Department of English at Harvard University and the recipient

-My research focuses on how the voice of the narrator in a novel can function as a model of consciousness, with particular attention to the formal choices that authors make in depicting minds that have experienced trauma.
+My research focuses on narrative voice in 20th- and 21st-century novels, with particular attention to the formal choices that authors make in depicting minds that have experienced trauma.
 My wider academic interests include narratology, book history, feminist studies, queer studies, literary modernism, contemporary poetry, and speculative and dystopian fiction.

 Before coming to Harvard, I received my BA from Stanford University, graduating with honors in English and a minor in Feminist and Queer Studies, and I completed an MFA in Creative Writing (Poetry) at the University of Virginia, where I held a Poe-Faulkner Fellowship.